coorasse/heroku-api-postgres/README.md

 Then, run `rake spec` to run the tests.
 You can run `bin/check` to run linter and the tests together.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+You need some app and database ids to run the tests and record the cassettes.
+In particular you need an app with a postgres database on the free plan and one with a database on a pro plan.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`,